 - Weights & Measures Réunion uses the metric system.

-- Women can enter most bars alone, but there are still a few places where this may attract unwanted attention – you'll get a pretty good idea when you enter.
+- However, there are still a few bars where a woman entering alone may attract unwanted attention – you'll get a pretty good idea when you enter.

 - It's not advisable to walk alone on the trails in the interior.